cpq/bare-metal-programming-guide/README.md

 be created by the compiler, and that function does not return.

 The `void (*tab[16 + 91])(void)` expression means: define an array of 16 + 91
-pointers to functions, that return nothing (void) and take to arguments.
+pointers to functions, that return nothing (void) and take no arguments.
 Each such function is an IRQ handler (Interrupt ReQuest handler).
 An array of those handlers is called a vector table.